alikhundmiri/FreeSheetGPT/README.md

 also, I believe AI will be more and more commoditized in coming days.

-so, since this is a generalised, tool you should be able to enter in your own API keys and use it on your dime.
+So, since this is a generalised, tool you should be able to enter in your own API keys and use it on your dime.

-feel free to fork this repo and make your own version of it.

 Cheers!

 Ali Khundmiri